Rapid Intervention Tools

 Best Practices

-• Create tools specific to common emergency scenarios (cardiac arrest, trauma, respiratory distress)
+• Create tools tailored to common emergency scenarios (e.g., cardiac arrest, trauma, respiratory distress)

-• Use descriptive names that clearly identify the tool's purpose
+• Use descriptive names that clearly indicate purpose

-• Select icons that are easily recognizable under stress
+• Choose icons that are easily recognizable under stress

-• Configure shared fields for data commonly needed across multiple interventions
+• Configure shared fields for data commonly used across interventions

-• Set realistic default values based on your department's protocols
+• Set realistic default values aligned with department protocols

-• Limit the number of fields to essential information to maintain speed of use
+• Limit fields to essential data to preserve speed and usability

-• Only activate tools relevant to the specific intervention type
+• Enable only tools relevant to the intended intervention

-• Consider the typical workflow when determining which combinations to enable
+• Consider typical provider workflow when selecting tool combinations

 • Test configurations with field personnel before deployment